NTUMMIO/MRI-styled-PET/README.md

 ```

 Under each subject's folder, there must exist both PET.nii and MRI.nii to run.
 **(Recommended)** If possible, the FreeSurfer recon-all -all pipeline should be run in advance.
-Refer to [run_reconall_parallel.sh](main/run_reconall_parallel.sh) on how to run recon-all on all subjects under your image directory (followed this file structure).
+Refer to [run_reconall_parallel.sh](main/run_reconall_parallel.sh) on how to run recon-all on all subjects under your image folder.
 If you have yet installed FreeSurfer on your OS, please refer to the [official FreeSurfer documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).

 However, if FreeSurfer was not available, we also support two alternatives.

-###Option 1: SPM segmentation
+### Option 1: SPM segmentation

 blah, blah, blah, ...

-###Option 2: Pseudo segmented tissue maps estimated directly from MR images (i.e., the MR intensity-derived approach)
+### Option 2: Pseudo segmented tissue maps estimated directly from MR images (i.e., the MR intensity-derived approach)

 blah, blah, blah, ...

 2. Load the pretrained MRI-styled PET model